You are here: Start » User Interface » Creating Deep Learning Model

 Interactive histogram tool

-After the training phase, scores are calculated for every training sample and are presented in the form of a histogram; good samples are marked with green, bad samples with red bars.
-In the perfect case, the scores for good samples should be all lower than for bad samples and the threshold should be automatically calculated to give the optimal accuracy of the model.
+After the training phase, scores are calculated for every training sample and are presented in the form of a histogram; good samples are marked with green, and bad samples with red bars.
+In an ideal case, the scores for good samples should be all lower than for bad samples, and the threshold should be automatically calculated to give the optimal accuracy of the model.
 However, the groups may sometimes overlap because of:

 1. incorrectly labeled samples,